Wiki · Concept · Last reviewed June 25, 2026

 Policy Baseline

 A basic policy baseline is therefore emerging: schools should not simply ban or blindly adopt AI.
-They need explicit rules for age, privacy, disclosure, permitted assistance, assessment redesign, accessibility, procurement, teacher training, and appeals when automated systems affect students.
+They need explicit rules for age, privacy, disclosure, permitted assistance, assessment redesign, accessibility, procurement, teacher training, impact review, and appeals when automated systems affect students.

 Assessment and Authorship